I'm here as a professional or manager

 Reports and research

-National Children's Bureau gender sensitive approaches, aspects can be translated to adult interactions (2017)
+National Children's Bureau: Gender-sensitive approaches to addressing children and young people’s emotional and mental health and wellbeing, aspects can be translated to adult interactions (2017)

 Policies and guidance